On this page

 Older local evaluation SDK versions

-Prior local evaluation SDK versions don't consider mutual exclusion or holdout groups at all.
-In other words, two experiments in a mutual exclusion group evaluated with an old local evaluation SDK version aren't mutually exclusive.
+Earlier local evaluation SDK versions don't consider mutual exclusion or holdout groups.
+Two experiments in a mutual exclusion group that an old local evaluation SDK version evaluates aren't mutually exclusive.